retowyss/appifyr/readme.md

 Appify and shiny approach building apps from two different points of view.

 * When you use Shiny you start with the goal of creating a specific app.
 You write R code to achieve that goal.
-* When you use Appify you start with R code.
+* When you use Appifyr you start with R code.
 You create the app to visualize your function.

 ## Install & Usage